bring/developer-site/content/api/bulksplit/_index.md

   oas: https://api.bring.com/bulksplit/openapi

   introduction: |
+    The Bulksplit API provides an API for:
+    1. reserving an id for use on the Waybill of a bulk-shipment and
+    2. registering details of the pallets/load carriers that are involved in the bulk-shipment.

-    The Bulksplit API provides an API for reserving CMR IDs.
-These CMR IDs can then be provided when booking individual shipments in order to connect them to the bulk shipment.
-When a bulk shipment is ready this API can then be used to order collection which will produce a waybill and routing labels for each of the registered pallets (or other load carriers).
+    The bulk-shipment-id can be provided when booking the individual shipments in order to support a better tracking experience for the recipient.

   information:
     - title: Authentication